Iceland Trek with International Mountain Guides

 For each day of the trek, you will only need to carry your day pack, as your duffel bag will be transported ahead to the next hut.
 The huts are designed for hikers to use their sleeping bags in them and have stoves for heating.
 It's nice to know that you'll have a nice hut waiting for you each evening to warm up and dry out in, if the event that the weather outside is inclement.
 July is the best time of the year to visit, but for the Iceland weather, we've come to know that you must hope for the best and plan for the worst!

 Please read the rest of the trip information and let us know if you have any questions.
-We are excited to get to Iceland and look forward to working with you on this great trip next July!
+We are excited to share Iceland with you and look forward to working with you on custom options for this great trip!

 Reykjavík, the capital of Iceland and the world's most northerly capital, is the heart of Iceland's cultural, economic and governmental activity.
 Established as the first Icelandic settlement in 870 AD, Reykjavík has gone through many changes in its long and storied existence.
 It's home to the National and Saga museums, tracing Iceland's Viking history.
 It is also renowned for the late-night clubs and bars in its compact center.
 The striking concrete Hallgrímskirkja church and rotating Perlan glass dome offer sweeping views of the sea and nearby hills.
 Harpa, a modern glass honeycomb is worth visiting, it's a concert hall and a conference center and the home to national opera and symphony.